 Starfish farther north in Juneau seem to be holding strong, Raimondi says.
 If that continues, parts of Alaska could still serve as a refuge from the disease.

-Katie Campbell is the EarthFix managing editor for video and a four-time Emmy® Award-winning producer/photographer at KCTS 9.
+Katie Campbell is the EarthFix managing editor for video and a seven-time Emmy® Award-winning producer/photographer at KCTS 9.
 She covers environmental issues of the Pacific Northwest.
 Katie has earned national awards for her role in the documentaries Undamming the Elwha, COAL and Glacier Caves, and is the 2015 winner of the prestigious Kavli Science Journalism Gold Award from the American Association for the Advancement of Science for her story Is Alaska Safe for Sea Stars?

 Katie grew up on a flower farm in southern Minnesota.
 After completing her undergraduate degree in journalism at St. Catherine’s University, she worked as an enterprise reporter at daily newspapers in Minnesota and Florida.
 She holds a master’s degree in narrative journalism from the University of Oregon.
 Prior to joining KCTS 9 and EarthFix, Katie was an instructor at the University of Oregon School of Journalism and Communication.